Solving your vagina’s deepest mysteries just got easier.

-Much like your skin, your mouth and your gut, your body is covered with a range of ‘good’ bacteria that help to keep things in balance and reduce infections.
-However, it’s important to look out for sudden changes in what is normal for you, so if the scent becomes very strong or is accompanied by unusual vaginal discharge, play it safe and have a check-up with your doctor or gyno.
+Much like your skin, your mouth, and your gut, your body is covered with a range of “good” bacteria that help to keep things in balance and reduce infections.
+However, it’s important to watch for sudden changes in what’s normal for you.
+If the scent becomes very strong, or is accompanied by unusual vaginal discharge, play it safe and have a check-up with a medical professional.

 4. Is vaginal itching normal?

-While it’s tempting to the chemist and self-treat with an over-the-counter thrush cream, pessary or tablet, if your symptoms don’t resolve or the problem reoccurs it may be time to book an appointment with your gyno.
-In the meantime, avoid scratching, waxing and shaving which can all exacerbate the itch and may lead to micro abrasions.
+While it’s tempting to run to the drugstore and self-treat with an over-the-counter cream, if the problem reoccurs, it may be time to book an appointment with your OB-GYN.
+In the meantime, avoid scratching, waxing, and shaving, as they can all exacerbate the itch and may lead to micro-abrasions.